+The annual CoC membership meeting will be held in November or December of each year.
+This meeting will be designated as the meeting for annual elections of the at-large board seats.

+If available, participation by conference call or other electronic means shall count as attendance and eligible voting members may vote by electronic means.

 Voting members are individuals, organizations, entities, or associations who have completed and submitted an application for voting rights to the CoC and have received written or email confirmation of application receipt.
 Membership must be renewed annually by October 31, through written commitment.
 Membership years run from January 1 – December 31.

 For voting purposes: An organization or entity is defined as an IRS Corporate Entity, a department of the US Government (including each VA medical center serving the BoS CoC), or a department of Missouri state government.
 Therefore, if a person receives a 1099 as a consultant or a W-2 as an employee they are a member of said organization or entity.
 An association is defined as a group of people who voluntarily enter into an agreement to establish an organization to accomplish a specific purpose.
 An Individual shall be defined as anyone who has no formal or informal relationship to any organization, entity, or association otherwise recognized by the CoC.